 This room is dedicated to Sally & Richard Clayton-Jones, whose family was the last of the Ringling’s descendants to own this spectacular household.
+It was Salome Ringlings’ (Sally Clayton-Jones) bedroom when she lived here.
 It features an antique queen size brass bed, his & her closets, a private attached bathroom with original tile work and a marble sink, bathtub with handheld and overhead shower heads, heated bathroom fan, mini fireplace/air conditioning.
 This room is 186 sq ft without the bathroom, and has an adjoining door to the Charles & Edith Room.

 Fabulous B&B in easy walking distance to the town square and the Circus World Museum.
 Room and bath were spacious and comfortable.
 The décor takes you back in time but with modern conveniences.
 The bed and pillows were so comfy that my wife and I both slept an hour and half longer than we usually do.
 Room was very quiet even though the main road in town passes right in front of the house.

 Exploring the downstairs rooms was fun and wish I had more time to just sit and read and enjoy the surroundings.
 Love porches and the Ringling House didn’t disappoint.
 Again, wish I had more time, and a bit warmer weather to enjoy it more.
 Can’t say enough about our experience other than wouldn’t think twice about saying there again.